verana-labs/verifiable-trust-vpr-spec/spec.md

 - be a [[ref: verifier]] of a specific [[ref: credential schema]];
 - be an [[ref: issuer grantor]] of a specific [[ref: credential schema]];
 - be a [[ref: verifier grantor]] of a specific [[ref: credential schema]];
-- get issued a credential of a specific [[ref: credential schema]].
+- get issued a credential of a specific [[ref: credential schema]];
+- optionally get created a HOLDER permission (HOLDER permission may be used in combination with credentials, example for User Agent credentials).

 In all cases, the process is very similar.
 Example execution of a validation process: